|Have your Say|

 Citizens voting rights

-Preferential voting, sometimes known as the ‘alternative vote’, is the system of voting used for the election of members to the Legislative Assembly.
-This system of voting differs from the proportional representation system that is used to elect the Legislative Council.
+Preferential voting, sometimes known as the ‘alternative vote’, is the voting system to elect members to the Legislative Assembly.

 Governor and Executive Council

 Western Australia's parliamentary system of government has two main parts: responsible government and democratic government.